Backgammon Basics and Gambling Tips

 Where checkers can land

-If the point has any number of your own checkers or it is empty, you are allowed to move your checker there.
+If the point has any number of your own checkers or it is empty, you can move your checker there.
 You may have up to 15 checkers at any point.
 You cannot move a checker to a point which has two or more of your opponent’s checkers on it.

 Hitting checkers

 You may move to a point which has one of your opponent’s checkers on it.
-This move will result in your opponent’s checker being ‘hit’ and moved out of play onto the bar.
+This move hits your opponent’s checker and moves it out of play onto the bar.

 Here are a few example moves to help you understand moving around the board:

 Your opponent rolls a 6, and you roll a 1.
-He moves a checker from his 13 point to his 7 point using the 6 shown on the first die, and then a second checker from his 8 point to his 7 point using the 1 shown on the second die.
-This move leaves two of you opponent’s checkers on a point.
+He moves a checker from his 13 points to his 7 points using the 6 shown on the first die, and then a second checker from his 8 points to his 7 points using the 1 shown on the second die.
+This move leaves two of your opponent’s checkers on a point.
 This is ‘making a point’.

 Bearing off

-If there is no checker on the point indicated by the roll, you must make a legal move using a checker on a higher-numbered point.
-You are required to remove a checker from the highest point available if there are no checkers on higher-numbered points.
+If there is no checker on the point by the roll, you must make a legal move using a checker on a higher-numbered point.
+You must remove a checker from the highest available point if no checkers are on higher-numbered points.
 You don’t have to bear off if you can make another legal move.

-A checker which gets removed cannot re-enter the game.
-You can only bear checkers off if all your checkers are in your opponent’s home board.
-This means that if one of your checkers gets hit while bearing off, you must stop bearing off until it has re-entered and reached your opponent’s home board.
+If you remove a checker, it cannot re-enter the game.
+You can only bear checkers off when all your checkers are in your opponent’s home board.
+So, if your opponent hits one of your checkers while you’re bearing off, you must stop bearing off until that checker re-enters and reaches your opponent’s home board again.

 Comments are closed.